-ALVIN J. ZIONTZ, A LAWYER IN INDIAN COUNTRY: A MEMOIR 89 (2009).
+118 ALVIN J. ZIONTZ, A LAWYER IN INDIAN COUNTRY: A MEMOIR 87-89 (2009).
 During the 1960s and 1970s, treaty fishermen from tribes in both Oregon and Washington, all of whom had similar treaty language reserving their fishing rights, were holding "fish-ins" and other protests across the Pacific Northwest.
-See Cohen, supra note 11, at 75 (describing some fish-ins that occurred in Washington and Oregon).
+See COHEN, supra note 11, at 75 (describing some fish-ins that occurred in Washington and Oregon).
 The protests drew national support, with actors and celebrities such as Marlon Brando and Jay Silverheels (who played Tonto on "The Lone Ranger" television show) demonstrating their support by participating in the fish-ins.
 See William Schulze, Brando Held, Freed in Fishing Dispute, SEATTLE POST-INTELLIGENCER (Mar.
-2, 1963) https://www.sos.wa.gov/assets/archives/campusmarch1964.pdf.
+3, 1964) https://perma.cc/JFK7-XV6E.
 Hundreds of non-native university students, civil rights activists, professors, and others joined protests across the nation.

-See, e.g., Cohen, supra note 11, at 76.
+119 See, e.g., COHEN, supra note 11, at 75-76.

-regulations.
-In response, Richard and David Sohappy, along with twelve other Yakama treaty fishermen, filed suit against Oregon Fish Commissioner Mckee Smith and other state game and fish officers, challenging the state's restrictions on treaty fishing and seeking to stop the state's arrests of treaty fishermen.
-Professor Johnson and two other attorneys, David Hood and Fred Nolan, volunteered to litigate the case for the fourteen individuals.
-The chief judge assigned the case to Judge Robert C. Belloni, a newly appointed federal judge who would eventually halt the increasing state restrictions on treaty fishing rights.
+regulations.121 In response, Richard and David Sohappy, along with twelve other Yakama treaty fishermen, filed suit against Oregon Fish Commissioner Mckee Smith and other state game and fish officers, challenging the state's restrictions on treaty fishing and seeking to stop the state's arrests of treaty fishermen.122 Professor Johnson and two other attorneys, David Hood and Fred Nolan, volunteered to litigate the case for the fourteen individuals.123 The chief judge assigned the case to Judge Robert C. Belloni, a newly appointed federal judge who would eventually halt the increasing state restrictions on treaty fishing rights.124

 A significant factor that changed the dynamics of the tribes' legal battles over treaty rights in the 1960s was a shifting perspective of the Department of Interior's Office of the Solicitor.
-Throughout the early 20th century and into the 1960s, the Solicitor's Office had been only peripherally concerned with Indian rights, focusing mainly on reclamation and public power issues.
-Moreover, many of the Secretaries of Interior during the 1950s were champions of tribal termination.
-Only a few attorneys in the Solicitor's Office during the 1960s had any expertise or interest in Indian Law.
-One was Assistant Regional Interior Solicitor, George
+Throughout the early twentieth century and into the 1960s, the Solicitor's Office had been only peripherally concerned with Indian rights, focusing mainly on reclamation and public power issues.125 Moreover, many of the Secretaries of Interior during the 1950s were champions of tribal termination.126 Only a few attorneys in the Solicitor's Office during the 1960s had any expertise or interest in Indian Law.
+One was Assistant Regional Interior Solicitor, George Dysart, who had a great deal of expertise in Indian law by the 1960s.127 Dysart would play a pivotal role in protecting tribal treaty fishing rights in the coming decades.